AllTerrainWHALE/ACS-Network-Generator/README.md

-# ACS-Network-Generator
+# ACS Network Generator

-## Overview
+## ℹ️ Overview
-The ACS-Network-Generator is a simulation project that models the behavior of ant colonies using agents.
+The ACS-Network-Generator is a simulation project that models the behavior of an ant colony, with the goal of enabling the conlony to produce clear and consise paths between nest/food nodes.
+A key feature of this model which makes it stand out from the rest is the restricted use of two unique pheromone types.

 The environment is visualized using `pygame`, and the simulation includes features such as pheromone dispersal and evaporation, agent movement, and interaction with the environment.

 **Full technical report can be found [here](https://bradleyhopper.com/assets/documents/Modelling_duel_pheromone_ant_foraging_in_a_multiple_food_source_environment.pdf)**

-## Features
+## ⭐ Features
 - **Environment Simulation**: Simulates an environment where agents (ants) interact with each other and their surroundings.
-- **Pheromone Mechanics**: Implements pheromone dispersal and evaporation using CUDA for performance optimization.
+- **Pheromone Mechanics**: Implements pheromone dispersal and evaporation, using CUDA for performance optimization.
-- **Agent Behavior**: Agents can search for food, return to the nest, and avoid obstacles.
+- **Agent Behavior**: Agents can forage for food nodes, branching from either nest or food nodes to expand the network further.
+    - Agents follow a given pheromone path based on it's popularity.
+A path with a lower popularity has a greater desirability.
 - **Visualization**: Real-time visualization of the environment and agent activities using `pygame`.

-## Installation
+## ⬇️ Installation
 1. **Clone the repository**:
     ```sh
     git clone https://github.com/AllTerrainWHALE/ACS-Network-Generator.git
     cd ACS-Network-Generator
     ```

-2. **Set up the environment**:
+2. **Create the environment**:
     - Using `conda`:
         ```sh
-        conda env create -f environment.yml
+        conda create -n [environment-name]
-        conda activate environment
+        conda activate [environment-name]
         ```

-3. **Install additional dependencies**:
+3. **Install dependencies**:
     ```sh
-    pip install -r requirements.txt
+    pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124
+    conda env update -f environment.yml
     ```

-## Usage
+## 🚀 Usage
 1. **Run the main script**:
     ```sh
     python main.py
     ```
+    - test

 2. **Follow the prompts** to choose whether to visualize the environment.

-## Project Structure
+## 📁 Project Structure
 ```sh
 ACS-Network-Generator/
 ├── .gitignore